 274 High Rd, London N15 4AJ

-Nigerian tapas is a thing and this supperclub turned permanent spot is serving up ojojo croquettes and quinoa jollof alongside plantain waffles and more.
-The brunch menu is a good option for weekend matches.
+Nigerian tapas is very much a thing (as well as Beyonce-approved) and this supperclub turned permanent spot is serving up ojojo croquettes and quinoa jollof alongside plantain waffles and more.
+The brunch menu is a good option for weekend matches and concerts.

 350 High Road, London, United Kingdom N17 9HT

 Formerly a public toilets (we kid you not) this Tottenham pub has quickly grown a loyal fan base.
-They have 10 beers on tap, serve a mean Sunday roast and their sausage rolls and scotch eggs look pretty amazing.
+They have 10 beers on tap, serve a mean Sunday roast and their sausage rolls and Scotch eggs are well worth a go.

 42 Fore St, London N18 2SS